MikeChen012345/resume_builder/ReadMe.md

 `pip install -r requirements.txt`

-Then, if you have not, get LaTeX at https://miktex.org/download.
-Make sure that you get the version that corresponds to your system.
+Then, if you have not, get LaTeX at https://miktex.org/download. <u>Make sure that you get the version that corresponds to your system and follow the installation instructions</u>.

 Now we can move on to build the resume!